-WATCH: Lawmakers Hold Hearing On Migrant Detention Conditions, Pence Visits Border
+WATCH: Democratic Lawmakers Recount Border Visit, Denouncing Conditions For Migrants

 Not seeing the video?
 Click here.

-Vice President Pence visits the U.S.-Mexico border on Friday as a House panel hears testimony from Democratic lawmakers and others about conditions at facilities run by the Department of Homeland Security.
+Vice President Pence visits the U.S.-Mexico border on Friday as a House panel heard testimony from Democratic and Republican lawmakers and others about conditions at facilities run by the Department of Homeland Security.

-Pence announced his visit on Twitter on Monday, saying he'll be going to McAllen, Texas, with senators.
+At the Capitol, the House Oversight Committee heard from Republican lawmakers who represent border districts and from Democratic lawmakers who have recently traveled to the border.

+Rep. Debbie Lesko, R-Ariz. disputed charges that some of those being held and a Border Patrol facility in Texas were forced to drink water from toilets.
+"Please, American public," Lesko said, "there is no one asking people to drink out of toilets."
+She referred to a video from the Arizona Border Patrol showing an agent touring a facility and drinking water from a sink above a toilet unit.

 On Friday, @SecondLady & I will travel to the U.S./ Mexico border at McAllen, TX with a bipartisan delegation of members of the Senate Judiciary Committee.
 The Senate passed bipartisan humanitarian relief - but much more must be done to SECURE our border & end this crisis!— Vice President Mike Pence (@VP) July 8, 2019